Ovundiano/oyistra-staff-data/README.md

 ![error-message](documentation/error-message-4.png)

-When a user enters numbers in place of words for Name, the user will see an error message and a provision to re-enter employee details.
+When a user enters numbers in place of letters for Name, the user will see an error message and a provision to re-enter employee details.

 ![error-message]()